 High Plains PIC Training Sites

-High Plains Psychology Internship Consortium (High Plains PIC) represents the collaborative effort of five member sites in Northeastern Colorado and western Nebraska to pool and share resources for the purpose of creating a high-quality internship that meets the unique clinical and workforce needs of rural Colorado and Nebraska.
-The clinical training sites of High Plains PIC include Converge Day Treatment Center (Brush, CO), the Educational Service Unit #13 (Scottsbluff, NE), Options in Psychology (Scottsbluff, NE), and the Colorado Center for Assessment and Counseling (Fort Collins, CO).
+High Plains Psychology Internship Consortium (High Plains PIC) represents the collaborative effort of four member sites in Northeastern Colorado and western Nebraska to pool and share resources for the purpose of creating a high-quality internship that meets the unique clinical and workforce needs of rural Colorado and Nebraska.
+The clinical training sites of High Plains PIC include the Educational Service Unit #13 (Scottsbluff, NE), Options in Psychology (Scottsbluff, NE), and the Colorado Center for Assessment and Counseling (Fort Collins, CO).
 The University of Northern Colorado Department of School Psychology (Greeley, CO) is a non-clinical training site that contributes expertise and resources to the consortium.

 Educational Service Unit #13 (ESU13) – 1 Full-Time Position